Khaaz/homelab/preseed/README.md

 ## Architecture

-The folder contains the preseed configuration and a script to build a bootable ISO image.
+The folder contains the preseed configuration and scripts used to build a bootable ISO image.

-- `config/` – preseed files and bootloader configuration
+- `config/` – final preseed and bootloader files
-- `config/custom/` – additional scripts executed during install
+- `config/custom/` – helper scripts and SSH keys copied during install
 - `iso/` – output directory for the generated ISO
-- `log/` – logs and generated files for debugging (ex: preseed generated file)
+- `log/` – logs and generated files for debugging
 - `create_preseeded_iso.sh` – utility script to build the ISO
+- `generate_preseed_cfg.sh` – builds `config/preseed.cfg` from the template

 ### Preseed contents